 This career guide will teach you everything you need to know about becoming a medical laboratory technician, including the educational requirements, certifications, day-to-day duties, and how long it generally takes to launch your new career as a medical lab tech.

 Not sure if becoming a medical laboratory technician is right for you?
-Click here to see the rest of the careers featured on our list of the 16 best entry-level medical jobs.
+Click here to see our full list of the best entry-level medical jobs.

 Medical Laboratory Technician Definition